 1. Why does the U.S. have an issue with Huawei?

-It initially moved to curb Huawei’s ability to sell equipment in the U.S. and, more significantly, to buy parts from U.S. suppliers, via an executive order and by adding Huawei to a Commerce Department blacklist that requires U.S. companies to seek a special license to sell their products to Huawei.
-But it’s also granted temporary reprieves that allow companies to continue to sell parts to Huawei.
-Microsoft Corp., for instance, said it got a license to sell “mass-market software” to Huawei.
-Some security hawks in Congress have criticized the granting of those reprieves.
-On Nov.
-21, the U.S. Federal Communications Commission voted to prohibit the use of federal subsidies to buy telecommunications equipment made by Huawei and ZTE and said it would consider requiring carriers now using the products to remove them.
+The U.S. has moved to curb Huawei’s ability to sell equipment in the U.S. and, more significantly, to buy parts from U.S. suppliers, by adding Huawei to a Commerce Department blacklist.
+It’s granted temporary reprieves that allow U.S. companies to continue to sell parts to Huawei.
+Microsoft Corp., for instance, said it got a license to sell “mass-market software” to the Chinese company.
+But the Commerce Department has been weighing new limits to close some loopholes, prompting shudders from U.S. chipmakers, software companies and manufacturers.
+The Federal Communications Commission prohibited the use of federal subsidies to buy equipment made by Huawei and ZTE and said it would consider requiring carriers now using the products to remove them.

 It has repeatedly denied that it helps Beijing spy on other governments or companies.
-The company, which says it’s owned by Ren as well as its employees through a union, has in recent years begun releasing financial results, spent more on marketing and engaged foreign media in an effort to boost transparency.
-Ren, who was famously reclusive, has become more outspoken as he fights to save his company from numerous challenges, including the arrest of CFO Meng Wanzhou, who’s also his daughter.
+But bracing for continued pressure, it outlined plans to shake up its management ranks as revenue growth slowed.
+The company, which says it’s owned by Ren as well as its employees through a union, has in recent years begun releasing financial results, spent more on marketing and engaged with foreign media in an effort to boost transparency.
+Ren has become more outspoken as he fights to save his company.
 While he said he was proud of his military career and Communist Party membership, he rejected suggestions he was doing Beijing’s bidding or that Huawei handed over customer information.
-In March, Huawei went on the offensive, filing a lawsuit in federal court against a statute that blocks U.S. government agencies from using its equipment.
-It also criticized what it called “unreasonable restrictions” on doing business in the U.S.
+In March 2019, Huawei went on the offensive, filing a lawsuit in federal court against a statute that blocks U.S. government agencies from using its equipment.

 --With assistance from Grant Clark.

-To contact the editors responsible for this story: Edwin Chan at email@example.com, Paul Geitner, Robert Fenner
+To contact the editors responsible for this story: Edwin Chan at email@example.com, Paul Geitner, Peter Elstrom